 How To Make Stove-Top Popcorn

-- Once the kernels start popping, add remaining popcorn kernels and place lid on the pot on an angle so steam can release.
+- Once the kernels start popping, add remaining popcorn kernels and place lid on the pot at an angle so the steam can release.

 - Allow to pop until there is about 10-20 seconds between pops.

 - Pour into a bowl and sprinkle with salt, herbs, or even a little melted butter.